-The kamikaze is a favorite cocktail recipe among bartenders and drinkers alike.
-Popular since the 1970s, it dates back to World War II, when it was invented on an American naval base in Japan.
+The kamikaze is a favorite cocktail recipe among bartenders and drinkers alike, being one of the most popular vodka martini.
 This drink stands out for its sweet-sour flavor due to the combination of only three ingredients.
-The sweetness of triple sec is dampened by the tart flavor of lime juice, while vodka gives the cocktail a bold boost, so it's the perfect aperitif.
+The sweetness of triple sec is dampened by the tart flavor of lime juice, while vodka gives the cocktail a bold boost, so it's the perfect 25 percent ABV aperitif.

-In other words, this drink is basically a Margarita that calls for vodka instead of tequila, and it's so famous that the Cosmopolitan was created to be its cranberry version.
+In other words, the kamikaze drink is basically a Margarita that calls for vodka instead of tequila, and it's so famous that the Cosmopolitan was created to be its cranberry version.
 Serve it in a cocktail glass or as a shot and garnish with a lime slice.
 Enjoy the classic sour-tart kamikaze or try out one of its many variations.